awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-linux-ami-console.md

 VPC not defined 400
 To solve this problem, you must make a copy of the `AWS-UpdateLinuxAmi` document and specify a subnet ID\.
 For more information, see [VPC not defined 400](automation-troubleshooting.md#automation-trbl-common-vpc)\.

-Depending on the service you are using, AWS Systems Manager or Amazon EC2 Systems Manager, use one of the following procedures:

 **To create a patched AMI using Automation \(AWS Systems Manager\)**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.